-Click on a belt for each grades techniques
+Click a belt or the text for that grades techniques

-We hold karate gradings at regular 3 month intervals.
-This gives students the best chance possible to practice and work through their grades and earn different coloured belts.
-In karate gradings we test fitness, stamina, technique and knowledge of all aspects of Kyokushin karate.
+We hold karate gradings at 3 month intervals.
+At the grading we test fitness, stamina, techniques and knowledge of all aspects of Kyokushin karate.

 Brown / Black Belt Karate Gradings

 Our brown and black belts grade separately every 6 months.
 These karate gradings are longer, tougher and have a set number of full contact fights for each grade at the end just to push the student that little bit more.
 For our black belts there is also a mandatory wood break.

 Students will not be allowed to grade for their Dan (Black Belt) grade until the age of 14.
 An exception to this is students that have taken part in 2 or more junior Knockdown competitions, they would then be eligible at the age of 12.